Landlord Didn’t Clean Apartment Before I Moved in

 Familiarize Yourself with Local Landlord-Tenant Laws

 When it comes to the state of the rental property they are renting, tenants have specific rights.
 Given that local landlord-tenant rules and regulations differ from state to state, it is important that you get familiar with them.
 To understand your landlord’s obligations and your rights as a tenant, research the laws and regulations that apply in your state.
 Normally, you may access this information through local legal aid organizations or the website of your state government.
+Something that your landlord doesn’t want you to know, is you don’t need to hire a cleaner at the end of your tenancy.

 The Implied Warranty of Habitability